The Best UNION ARENA TCG Decks Right Now (2025)

 Looking for the best UNION ARENA deck to take with you to your next store tournament and get your favorite winner card?
 I’ve compiled a list of the most meta relevant decks right now, starting with the current best decks in the format.

 UNION ARENA currently boasts a surprisingly wide array of competitive decks given how new the game is.
-And while there are many playable decks, the very top of the format is largely being dominated by two decks in particular: Purple Code Geass and Blue Sukuna.
+And while there are many playable decks, the very top of the format is largely being dominated by three decks in particular: Purple Code Geass, Blue Sukuna, and Yellow One Punch Man.

 We’ll get into all of these decks and more below in the current UNION ARENA meta rundown.